|Nutrition Facts (per serving)|

 |Total Fat 1g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This lentil soup is nice and light, yet very satisfying.
 This soup is highly flavorful and pleasantly mild, it's a surefire winner for an easy meal.
-You get your greens (kale), protein (lentils) and carbohydrates (potato) in one easy soup!
-This recipe is so tasty that even my lentil-hating husband loves this soup.
+You get your greens (kale), protein (lentils) and carbohydrates (potato) in one easy soup.
+This recipe is so tasty that it will change your mind about lentil if you hate it.